Brunoengi/design-system/README.md

 npm i sosec-ds
 ```

 Through npm, you will have the production version, which contains only the components with their types, web fonts and global style folders.
-On github, you will also have project documentation with Storybook <link>To learn more about Storybook, click here</link>.
+On github, you will also have project documentation with Storybook. <a href="https://storybook.js.org/">To learn more about Storybook, click here</a>.

 <b>Step 2: Import global styles: </b> The repository has a folder with your global styles, you must import it into your css layout file.
-If you are using the src folder and TypeScript, the path is usually src/app/layout.tsx
+If you are using the src folder and TypeScript, the path is usually src/app/layout.tsx.
 ```
 import "sosec-ds/styles/globals.css"
 ```